|Frequently Asked Questions

 morning following your class 10:30 AM – 1 PM to make an appointment to pick up your certificate

 in person.
-On Wednesdays our offices are open until 5 PM, our office staff is at lunch from 1 to 2 PM.
+On Wednesdays our offices is open until 5 PM, our staff is at lunch from 12:30 to 1:30 PM.

 Q. I have a completion certificate from an MSF course from another state.
 The California